 These days, more elaborated and fancier gingerbread houses are becoming popular.
 Hotels are showcasing their own fancy versions like for example the Mohegan Sun casino and resort that has a 28 feet high masterpiece.
 The Uncasville, Connecticut resort features a 20,000 pounds gingerbread house.
 In New York, the Parker Meridien has a masterpiece that includes a crane dangled off a neighboring building after superstorm Sandy.
 For a closer look at the gingerbread creation of the White house, you can visit in Washington throughout the holidays.
 It will be displayed in the State Dining Room.

 To recreate a 2,500 square feet home, it will take over 9,000 batches of gingerbread and over 4,000 batched of sugar.
 The local Jacksonville movers actually found out that there are contests to find the best gingerbread house maker.
-Architizer is hosting a contest online ending on December 17th for a chance to win an iPad Mini.
-There are no fees or requirements, just creativity.
-The Jacksonville movers learned the design can be historical, modern or whatever you wish.
-Just send a photography to email@example.com and explain why you should win.
+Some may have fees or requirements, but the cool prizes you may win at the end are worth it!